Fiserv/Commerce-Hub/docs/Resources/Guides/Payment-Sources/Gift-Card.md

 <!-- type: card
 title: Cancel
-description: Submit a reload request for a gift card to add balance to the already activated gift card.
+description: Submit a cancel request to void a previous gift card operation.
 link: ?path=docs/Resources/Guides/Payment-Sources/Gift/Cancel.md
 -->

 <!-- type: card
 title: Balance Inquiry
-description: Submit a cash out request for a gift card.
-This transaction is used to remove fund from the card.
-The card continues to remain active.
+description: Submit a balance inquiry request for a gift card.
+This provides the current beginning and ending balance on a gift card.
 link: ?path=docs/Resources/API-Documents/Payments_VAS/Balance-Inquiry.md
 -->

 <!-- type: card
 title: Redemption
 description: Submit an redemption request for a gift card.
-The request can be for a Virtual gift card or Physical gift card.
+The request can be for a digital (virtual) gift card or physical gift card.
 link: ?path=docs/Resources/Guides/Payment-Sources/Gift/Redemption.md
 -->